 This foreign (barbarian or ghost) actually likes our traditional Chinese dishes, including organ meat.
 Please, serve him anything he asks for.
 He will pay without discussion for everything he orders.

 It would be wrong to imagine that the company of a Chinese person always saved me from bad food.
 Two episodes stand out.
 Once, after class, I am chatting with one of my MBA students from Taiwan.
 She is a slight, pretty woman with a great deal of aplomb.
 She occupies an important position in her company and she is obviously well-educated.
 It’s noontime.
 Knowing what I know, I invite her for lunch at a nearby greasy chopsticks.
-I like that place because it serves the kinds of disgusting foods that both the Chinese and the French relish (I used to be French; read excerpts of my memoirs linked to this blog.)
-I am referring to parts of animals’ bodies you don’t even know exist.
+I like that place because it serves the kinds of disgusting foods that both the Chinese and the French relish (I Used to Be French) I am referring to parts of animals’ bodies you don’t even know exist.

 This time, I am pissed off, in part because the scruffy waiter with the grease-spotted, formerly white serving-jacket has caused my female companion to lose face.
 Although his English appear limited I half-yell at him, “What the hell is wrong?
 My friend ordered tendon – pointing at the right sign on the wall, and then at my bowl – This is not tendon, NOT!”
 I am a big man coming from a long lineage of colonial oppressors.
 At least, I read a bit of anxiety in the waiter’ s eyes.
 He is not sure I am not going to strike him next.
 He mutters something in Mandarin.
 “What did he say?”
 I ask my companion.
 Her face has become greenish with anger.
 “He says that I mispronounced the word for ‘tendon.’”
 “Any chance?”
 I ask.
 “No way, she says, the words for ‘tendon’ and for ‘brisket’ are not even close.”
 We stomp out and go for a burger.
 I am re-pissed.